JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/WiFi-RTS/sketch).

-We see that hidden nodes A and B avoided colliding, unlike previously.
-This is because of the NAV virtual carrier-sensing, where node A can now detect when node B is sending.
+We see that hidden nodes A and C now avoid colliding, unlike previously.
+This is because of the NAV virtual carrier-sensing, where node A can now detect when node C is sending.
 Note that this reduces, but does not eliminate, the Hidden Node problem.
 RTS and CTS packets can still collide, as we see when all the nodes attempt to transmit at once and the RTS packet of node A and B collide.

 Hidden node issues should now be relegated to just the RTS/CTS packets (ignoring nodes just joining a network for the first time), and small packets are less likely to collide and can recover faster, so we should expect much smaller intervals of interference.
 We essentially just shrunk the interval of time in which the Hidden Node problem can occur.